toryas/serverless-glue/README.md

         continuousLogConversionPattern: string # Optional
         enableSparkUi: string # Optional
         sparkEventLogsPath: string # Optional
+        customDefaultArguments: # Optional; these are user-specified custom default arguments that are passed into cloudformation with a leading -- (required for glue)
+          custom_arg_1: custom_value
+          custom_arg_2: other_custom_value
   triggers:
     - name: some-trigger-name # Required
       schedule: 30 12 * * ? * # Optional, CRON expression.
 The trigger will be created with On-Demand type if the schedule is not provided.